swape/js-book/docs/chapter1/object.md

 ## Attaching new variables

-In the past prototype was used to attach new stuff to objects but there are easier and better way of doing that.
+In the past prototype was used to attach new stuff to object but there are easier and better way of doing that.

 ```javascript
 let myObj = {}